ICS2O-Gallo/10c-cpt-timothy-and-nicholas/README.md

 • Pressing `SPACE` while playing the game will pause the game.
 This can only be done **twice** per round.

 ## Menus
-When entering the game, three buttons can be found.
-From left to right, these three buttons are: leaderboards, play, and shop.
+When entering the game, four buttons can be found.
+From left to right, these three buttons are: leaderboards, play, instructions, and shop.
 Clicking on any of these buttons leads to their respective menus.

 • **Leaderboards:** The furthest left, this menu will show up to ten of a player's highest scores.
 Players can compete by comparing their highest scores with each other.